Table of Contents

 Huntington’s Disease (HD) is a genetic disease, which means it can be passed down through families.

-The gene that causes HD is normally responsible for the production of a protein called Huntingtin.
+The gene that causes HD is normally responsible for the production of a protein called huntingtin.
 This is found in cells throughout the human body, but particularly in the brain and spinal cord.
-The abnormal gene causes the protein to form clumps within the cell, which disrupts the cells’ function.
+The mutated, disease-causing gene makes the protein to form clumps within the cell, which disrupts the cells’ function.

-- Pre manifest – before onset of physical symptoms
+- Pre manifest: before onset of physical symptoms

-- Early stage – has physical symptoms with TFC score 11-13
+- Early stage: has physical symptoms with TFC score 11-13

-- Mid stage – has physical symptoms and a TFC score 7-10 or 3-6
+- Mid stage: has physical symptoms and a TFC score 7-10 or 3-6

-- Late stage – has physical symptoms and a TFC score 1-2 or 0 (2)
+- Late stage: has physical symptoms and a TFC score 1-2 or 0 (2)

-Later in Huntington’s disease the damage tends to result in different problems involving movement / thoughts / behaviour.
+Later in Huntington’s disease the damage tends to result in different problems involving movement, thoughts and behaviour.
 You may observe muscle stiffness (rigidity) and slowness of movement (called bradykinesia), balance problems which may result in falls and problems with speech (dysphagia).
 Thought problems include slowness with thinking and the ability to process information, lack of self-awareness particularly regarding the effects of the HD (this is termed lack of insight) and difficulty doing two things at once (dual tasking), for example walking and talking.
 Apathy, depression, impulsivity, perseveration, paranoia, and anti-social behaviours are common behavioural problems.

-Is there a cure for HD?
+Is there a cure?